MAIF/thoth/doc/event-ordering.md

 To achieve this, we need to provide kafka a hash along with our event.
 Events with the same hash will be published on the same partition.

-By default, scribe use entityId of the state as a hash.
+By default, thoth use entityId of the state as a hash.
 In our case, this guarantee that all events regarding an account will be published / consumed in correct order.

 In some other cases, we may want to sort events on another criteria, or on a combination of criterion.